Nacha Updates Operating Rules & Guidelines: Supplementing Data Security Requirements for ACH Payments

 What does the rule NOT cover?

 The new rule exclusively applies to ACH account numbers.
-This means data beyond the account number is not covered by this rule, nor are payment methods other than ACH.
+This means neither data beyond the account number nor payment methods other than ACH is covered by this rule.
 Also, it does not require a specific method of protection for account numbers, only that the data be rendered unreadable if stored.
-It does, however, suggest several protection methods it deems acceptable.
+It does, however, suggest several protection methods it deems acceptable: tokenization, encryption, truncation, masking, and hosted storage.

-How are these new requirements different from the current Operating Rules & Guidelines?
+How are these new ACH security requirements different from the current Operating Rules & Guidelines?

 The new rules differ from the existing Operating Rules & Guidelines by specifically requiring large non-financial institution originators, third-party service providers, and third-party senders to protect deposit account information by ensuring the data cannot be read if stored electronically.